iterative/dvc.org/content/docs/start/data-pipelines.md

 important problems:

 - _Automation_ - run a sequence of steps in a "smart" way that makes iterating on your project faster.
-DVC caches "runs" and results in stages and automatically determines which parts of a project need to be run to avoid unnecessary re-runs.
+DVC automatically determines which parts of a project need to be run, and it caches "runs" and their results, to avoid unnecessary re-runs.
 - _Reproducibility_ - `dvc.yaml` and `dvc.lock` files describe what data to use
   and which commands will generate the pipeline results (such as an ML